philosoralphter/Rate_Limiter/README.md

 `limit` should be an integer, such that the system will allow: *limit* global requests per *timeWindow*

 ###Testing
+For the purposes of testing, a small test server has been created at tests/testServer.js.
+This server creates and uses mock API requests to test the rateLimiter.
+It also serves as an example for integrating rateLimiter with your node server.

+To run tests, `$ npm test`.

 ###Roadmap
 *Separate code into incoming and outgoing rate limiters.
 Expose specialized objects.
 Create express middlewre for incoming limiters.